 And any football kit manufacturer who creates those Croatia shirts of 1996/98, or the Milan 'Motta' shirt of 1993, deserves a mention.

-Formed by Rudi Dassler after splitting with brother Adi, Puma (originally Ruda!) are often overlooked, yet made some crackers in the 1970s/80s - Gladbach’s 1980 Datsun kit, Austria ‘82, and Beerschot’s iconic purple “buchmann specs” shirt were all absolute belters!
+A second sporting super-brand was formed when Rudi Dassler split with his brother Adi, Rudi originally named his company "Ruda" before changing to Puma.
+A wise decision!
+Puma's football kits are often overlooked, yet they made some crackers in the 1970s/80s - Gladbach’s 1980 Datsun kit, Austria ‘82, and Beerschot’s iconic purple “buchmann specs” shirt were all absolute belters!

 The mid 1990s saw some really good kits created for the likes of Parma, Porto and Sheffield Wednesday.
 This seemed to kick Puma on again, and they’ve now become a main player in the football kit industry once more.